Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 * Have half the average ride time of the casual riders.
 * Have a stable average ride time throughout the day.
 * Have a peak of numbers of rides between 7am-9am that casual riders don’t have.
-* Have the most rides on Wednesday and Thursdays
+* Have the most rides on Wednesday and Thursdays.
-* Have their most frequent stations close to the center of the city, and thus, close to workplaces and commercial area
+* Have their most frequent stations close to the center of the city, and thus, close to workplaces and commercial area.

 All these observations confirm my first assumption that members mostly use Cyclistic to go to work and go back home while casual riders on the other hand use it mostly for leisure or to do sport.